MelonKony/millmint/content/factbook/bulletin/alcohol.md

 [^service]: Community service in Vekllei is more or less equivalent to community service overseas.
 It is a light punishment, usually applied to misdemeanours and minor offences, that requires certain hours of work to alleviate the (usually antisocial) offence.
 The type of work required is scaled to the seriousness of the offence.
 [^establishments]: In Vekllei, these are usually cafes, pubs, restaurants and bars, in that order of availability.
 Noncompliance with alcohol laws are a fast way to having your business shut down.
+[^minimum]: Although Vekllei has no minimum drinking age, no licensed establishments will serve people under 16 (and usually 18) years of age.
+In practice, most municipalities are self-regulating, and have their own laws around alcohol consumption.
+There are also laws against the provision of alcohol by adults to people underage.